Time to pay up? Reparations and global development challenges

 3. Identify what kind of wealth transfer reparations constitute, and what this tells us about the “reparative aspects” of economic life more generally.

-Innovation
+Innovation of REPAIR

 REPAIR is innovative in that it is the first comparative social-science study of reparations in the field of development.
-It not only analyses a new and important set of reparations cases but drastically broadens the comparative frame of their study.
+It not only analyses a new and important set of reparations cases but also drastically broadens the comparative frame of their study.

 Methodology